tonylucas/ecvd-js/lesson1/prez/course.md

 --
 ## Async Behaviors - next
-Example: What is the output of this code ?
+Example: What is the output of this code?
 ```javascript
 setTimeout(function(){
     console.log(1);